elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 ### Starting applications

-When we define an `.app` file, which is the application specification, we are able to start and stop the application as a whole.
-We haven't worried about this so far for two reasons:
+Each application in our system can be started and stopped.
+The rules for starting and stopping an application are defined precisely in the `.app` file.
+We haven't done this so far for two reasons:

 1. Mix automatically starts our current application for us